-The Events API v2 is designed to handle machine-generated monitoring and event data, such as infrastructure monitoring (Nagios, SignalFX, Datadog), application performance monitoring (New Relic, AppDynamics), and external site checks (Pingdom, Wormly).
-PD-CEF events generate alerts in PagerDuty, which can then be grouped together into Incidents within PagerDuty.
+Events API v2 is designed to handle machine-generated monitoring and event data, such as infrastructure monitoring (Nagios, SignalFX, Datadog), application performance monitoring (New Relic, AppDynamics), and external site checks (Pingdom, Wormly).
+PD-CEF events generate alerts in PagerDuty, which can then be grouped together under PagerDuty incidents.

 For human-generated events, tickets, or incidents, such as those from ServiceNow or JIRA, we suggest using the Events API v2, which enables direct, streamlined creation of PagerDuty incidents.

-If you are using a custom monitoring tool, library, or script that has not yet been updated to V2, you should use the Events API v1.
+If you are using a custom monitoring tool, library, or script that has not yet been updated to v2, you should use Events API v1.

-Many monitoring tools can integrate with PagerDuty using an API integration.
-However, if we do not offer an API Integration, you can use the generic email integration to integrate with any monitoring tool that has the ability to send emails (even in-house solutions).
+If a tool cannot integrate via the API, you can use an email integration to integrate with any monitoring tool that can send emails (even in-house solutions).

 You can access all services by going to Configurations → Services.
 If you are creating a new service, click Add New Service.
 Otherwise, you can skip to adding integrations to an existing service.

 Give your service a name.
 Then select your app from the Integration Type menu and enter an integration name.

 a.
 Select a Tool.
 Check to see if we have an existing integration for your service.
 Search for your service by clicking on the dropdown menu next to Integration Type.